By-Laws of St. Petersburg Sailing Association, Inc.

 Section II.
 Any member’s vessel taking part in a sailing event organized by the Corporation shall have on board a member of the Corporation who in the absence of the owner shall be the representative of the owner.

 Article IV.
 Meetings of the Membership

-Section I. The membership of this Corporation shall meet annually which meeting shall be the only regularly scheduled meeting in each year.
-Said annual meeting of the membership shall be held on a day and at a time and place selected by the Commodore during the first weeks in September but no later than September 15th.
-If the Commodore shall neglect or refuse to name such meeting place, the annual meeting of the membership shall be held at a place to be named by the Vice-Commodore
+Section I. The membership of this Corporation shall meet annually which shall be the only regularly scheduled meeting in each year.
+Said annual meeting of the membership shall be held on a day and at a time and place selected by the Commodore during the month of September.
+If the Commodore shall neglect or refuse to name such meeting place, the annual meeting of the membership shall be held at a place to be named by the Vice-Commodore.

 Article V. Board of Directors

-Section I. The business, property, and affairs of this Corporation shall be managed by a Board of Directors composed of nine (9) persons who shall be members of this Corporation.
+Section I. The business, property, and affairs of this Corporation shall be managed by a Board of Directors composed of eight (8) persons who shall be members of this Corporation.
 Each Director shall hold office for a term of one (1) year.
-Each of the nine Officers of the Corporation duly elected at the annual meeting of the membership shall be ex-officio, the members of the Board of Directors of this Corporation and shall take office immediately following election by the membership.
+Each of the eight Officers of the Corporation duly elected at the annual meeting of the membership shall be ex-officio members of the Board of Directors of this Corporation and shall take office immediately following election by the membership.

 Section II.
 The Board of Directors shall transact all business of the Corporation.
 It shall determine the policies, fiscal matters, assessments, dues and in general assume responsibility for the guidance and affairs of the Corporation.

 Section III.
 The annual meeting of the Board of Directors shall be held immediately following the annual meeting of the membership each year.
 Special meetings of the Board of Directors may be called by the Commodore, Vice Commodore or Rear Commodore at any time.
 At least ten (10) days notice shall be furnished to each of the members of the Board of Directors stating generally the purpose of which such meeting is called, and any other matter required by the bylaws to be stated in said notice.